 Religion: Students read, memorize, and reflect on Bible verses that correspond with our character education program.
 The remainder of the religion curriculum focuses on readings and discussions that help cultivate a greater understanding of who God is and how to form a personal relationship with Him.

-Enrichment for grades 3-5: The Enrichment program meets once a week, under the guidance of Mrs. Jennifer McGill.
-The Enrichment program curriculum is accelerated to meet the students’ learning needs beyond that of the regular education curriculum through the use of problem-based learning, hands-on lessons, and analytical thinking skill units.
+Enrichment for grades 3-5: The Enrichment program meets once a week.
+The curriculum is accelerated to meet the students’ learning needs beyond that of the regular education curriculum through the use of problem-based learning, hands-on lessons, and analytical thinking skill units.
 Each unit will integrate Math, Language Arts, Science, and Social Studies and will be based around a single topic lasting about 5-6 weeks.

 The Learning Center: An essential service to students who are experiencing academic difficulties in the classroom.
 It provides a multi-sensory learning time with limited distractions.
 Referred by the classroom teacher, children come individually or in small groups for lessons that concentrate on a particular area of the child’s classroom curriculum.
 Alternate learning techniques and extra practice prior to testing are provided to allow each child to perform to their highest potential.